 Taking a short break from the rock and metal riffs and slowing things down a bit with the alternative rock group Snow Patrol.
 This is an incredibly catchy song with an easy to play opening riff that will definitely get stuck in your head.
 The song was massively successful and was nominated for both Best Rock Song and Best British Single.
 It was also the most played song of the entire decade in England.

-This riff will have you simply alternating between the D and G strings, you’ll be holding the same notes for 4 bars and then need to start walking the lower notes around that D string a bit.
-It’s super easy and comfortable to play and is also a good opportunity to get you used to ‘outside picking’ which is where you will pick two adjacent strings from the outside.
+This riff will have you simply alternating between the D and G strings.
+You’ll be holding the same notes for 4 bars and then start walking the lower notes around that D string a bit.
+It’s super easy and comfortable to play and provides a good opportunity to get you used to ‘outside picking’, which is where you pick two adjacent strings from the outside.

 Cocaine by Eric Clapton